2583 | In Person Training | Update | Scheduled

 HOTEL ACCOMODATIONS: Sleeping rooms are available at the Sheraton Midwest City Hotel at the Reed Conference Center.
 Rooms are available through December 18 for a special rate of $109 per night.
-To reserve your room, contact the Sheraton at (800) 325-3535 and mention you are with the Oklahoma Society of CPAs' event.
+To make your reservation, click here or call the Sheraton at (800) 325-3535 and mention you are with the Oklahoma Society of CPAs' event.

 PARKING: Self-parking is available at no charge to all attendees and hotel guests.